annalin2000/GreenLeaf/README.md

 - 👩‍⚕️ **About page** — introduction to the team and pharmacy values.
 - 💊 **Services page** — details of offered services like NHS prescriptions and health checks.
 - 📬 **Contact page** — accessible form for inquiries or service requests.

-Each page is responsive, optimized for mobile, and includes ARIA roles and semantic HTML for accessibility.

 ---